3 Reasons to Visit Ellijay: Georgia’s Apple Capital

 Georgia Apple Festival

-Considered one of the best arts and crafts festivals in the state, start your visit by taste-testing different apple varieties.
-Oct.
-8–9 and 15–16, 2022, in Gilmer County, area apple houses serve apple-themed goodies like fried pies, fritters and ciders.
-Shop more than 300 vendors selling crafts, pottery, baskets, toys, soaps and candles.
+Considered one of the best arts and crafts festivals in the state, start your visit by taste-testing different apple varieties at this October festival.
+In Gilmer County, area apple houses serve apple-themed goodies like fried pies, fritters, and ciders.
+Shop more than 300 vendors selling crafts, pottery, baskets, toys, soaps, and candles.
 Check out the parade, classic car show, and 5k while you’re there.

 Apple Orchard.
 Credit: Gilmer Chamber, Outlive Creative